Building Contract for Home Improvements

 Many of us have little experience of doing a major home improvement project and don’t know where to start.
 Protect yourself and stay in control of your project by using a RIBA Domestic Building Contract.

 Why do I need a building contract?

-Having worked with an architect on a design for our home you come to a point when you need to appoint a builder (or contractor) for the job.
+Having worked with an architect on a design for your home, you come to a point when you need to appoint a builder (or contractor) for the job.
 Many homeowners think that it’s at this point that they can sit back and let the builder simply get to work.

 However, getting agreement between you and your builder on the parameters for your project before the work starts is essential.
 Undertaking building work in the absence of a building contract leaves homeowners and builders at risk because there isn’t a formal agreement around what is in and out of scope, how much the work will cost and how payments will be made, start and completion dates, who is responsible for obtaining and paying for various consents and fees (such as planning permission and building control approval) and critically whether the correct insurance policies are in place before work starts.

 Reduce project risks and protect your hard earned cash

 A building contract is there to protect you – the client – and help reduce risks to all parties and the project over all.
 Having building work done to your property can be stressful and expensive.
 While using a building contract won’t eliminate all the stress involved, it will offer protection, reduce risk and help make you feel more in control of your project.

-Endorsed and supported by us here at the HomeOwners Alliance, the RIBA Domestic Building Contract is suitable for all types of non-commercial work, particularly work done to your home, including renovations, extensions, maintenance and new buildings.
+Endorsed and supported by HomeOwners Alliance, the RIBA Domestic Building Contract is suitable for all types of non-commercial work, particularly work done to your home, including renovations, extensions, maintenance and new buildings.

 Key features of the RIBA Domestic Building Contract

 The RIBA Domestic Building Contract is designed specifically to be simple, comprehensive and effective.
 Written in plain English and with comprehensive guidance notes, the contract has three key benefits:

 Other key features of the building contract include: